justUmen/ComfyUI-BjornulfNodes/README.md

 **Description:**
 Combine a sequence of images into a video file.
 ❓ I made this node because it supports transparency with webm format.
-(Need for rembg)
+(Needed for rembg) Temporary images are stored in the folder `ComfyUI/temp_images_imgs2video/` as well as the wav audio file.